eric1973/RESTfulWCF/README.md

 # RESTfulWCF

-      Demonstrates a REST-ful WCF Service which is capable of returning JSON and XML Data
+      Demonstrates a REST-ful WCF Service which is capable of returning JSON and bare XML Data and a ConsoleUI client which uses the SOAP endpoint of that service.

 #Notes